alane019/open-trivia-challenge/README.md

 ##  Getting Started <a name = "environment_setup"></a>

-To run this application in your own development environment, you will need to install [NodeJs](https://nodejs.org/en/about/) and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-This article can assist with questions on preparing your development environment: https://medium.com/javascript-first/terminal-basics-and-installing-nvm-node-js-631cf9476ac4
+To run this application in your own development environment, install [NodeJs](https://nodejs.org/en/about/) and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), and a text editor of your choice.

 ----